Supergirl season 2: Casting

 Melissa Benoist, Mehcad Brooks, Chyler Leigh, Jeremy Jordan, and David Harewood return from the first season as Kara Danvers / Supergirl, James Olsen, Alex Danvers, Winn Schott and J'onn J'onzz / Martian Manhunter, respectively.
-They are joined by Chris Wood and Floriana Lima, protraying Mon-El and Maggie Sawyer, respectively.
+They are joined by Chris Wood and Floriana Lima, portraying Mon-El and Maggie Sawyer, respectively.
 Harewood also portrays Hank Henshaw, who becomes this series' version of Cyborg Superman.
 The season establishes Olsen as the vigilante Guardian, unlike the comics where Jim Harper is the vigilante.
 The producers decided to depict Sawyer as a Latino for the series, unlike the comics where she is a white blonde; however, the character's homosexuality was retained for the series.

 With the move of production to Vancouver, it was unclear if Calista Flockhart, who played Cat Grant in the first season, would remain with the series, as her original contract stipulated that she work near her home in Los Angeles.
 The CW president Mark Pedowitz said Flockhart wanted to remain with the series and that "We're in ongoing discussions... we're happy to have her in [in whatever capacity] works out."
 Flockhart ultimately reached a deal to be recurring in the second season.
 Andrea Brooks originally auditioned for the role of Sawyer, although she herself admitted that she did not feel that role was a "good fit".
 She was subsequently sent a further script to audition for the role of Janice.
 Having won the role, it was not until she received her first episode script that she discovered she would in fact be playing the recurring role of Eve Teschmacher.
 The character's name is a reference to a character of the same name played by Valerie Perrine in Superman (1978) and its 1980 sequel.
 Katie McGrath also joined this season in the recurring role of Lena Luthor.